Thermal Expansion Converter

 Calculate the final length, area, or volume: Add the change in length, area, or volume (∆L, ∆A, ∆V) to the initial length, area, or volume to obtain the final length, area, or volume.

-What are the units are used for coefficient of thermal expansion?
+What the units are used for coefficient of thermal expansion?

 Linear Expansion: